DiarmuidHenry/Project-03/README.md

 #### <u>Object type: `all_shortest_paths`</u>

-I had intended on reshaping `all_shortest_paths` intp a 3d array, rather than a list of lists.
+I had intended on reshaping `all_shortest_paths` into a 3d array, rather than a list of lists.
 However, I ran into trouble creating and indexing this 3d array.
 This led to inelegant indexing of the variable `next_result`.
 Since the code still functions, I wouldn't consider this a bug as such.
 However, it is [something that could be improved](#future-improvementsdevelopments).

 ## Testing \& Validation